qpfiffer/qpfiffer.com/posts/2013-10-21-Hong_Kong_Day_0.markdown

 There are these huge apartment buildings everywhere.
 * After messing around for a bit (got lost in some kind of money-sieve mall at the end of the train station) we made it up to our apartment.

+Notes:
+* Everyone here is pretty stylish
+* The trains are fast
+* Huge buildsings everywhere
+* Humid